 Myth No. 5: You have no social life while practicing intermittent fasting

 As stated previously, it is important to make sure you modify your intermittent fasting schedule to make it practical for your life.
-When a social activity comes up, you can choose to alter your benefits of fastingintermittent fasting schedule to accommodate that morning brunch or night out.
+When a social activity comes up, you can choose to alter your intermittent fasting schedule to accommodate that morning brunch or night out.
 It’s also important to remember that you can ditch intermittent fasting on occasion.
 You should feel free to permit yourself to take a break from your intermittent fasting schedule during a vacation, a weekend with friends, or special occasion when needed.
 After your break is over, resume your fasting schedule the next day.
 After all, a sense of balance is vital when making long-term healthy lifestyle changes.

 It’s also important to remember that you can say “no” to social activities that involve food or drinking.
 That doesn’t mean you have to lose all of your friends.
 Simply pick and choose the activities in which you want to be involved.
 You could also suggest other activities that don’t involve eating or drinking.
 If your friends are truly supportive, they will understand and support you in your quest to achieve a healthier lifestyle.